-Eating nutritious food is important at all stages of life, but healthy food for those aged 50 and above is particularly important.
-As we age, our bodies become less efficient at absorbing nutrients from food.
+Eating nutritious food is important at all stages of life, but healthy food for those 50 and up is particularly important.
+As people age, their bodies become less efficient at absorbing nutrients from food.
 This is why eating a healthy diet is so important for seniors.
 Eating nutrient-rich foods helps to ensure that the body gets the nourishment it needs to function correctly and for a person to live a healthy lifestyle.
-There are seven healthy foods all seniors should be eating in particular.
-At Buckner Retirement Services, we offer premier living communities with nutritious meals that include these seven healthy foods served each day.
+These seven healthy foods all seniors should be eating are particularly beneficial for good health.

 1. Fruits